Europe·Finland·Updated May 3, 2026

 What scams target tourists in Helsinki?

-The most frequently reported tourist scams in Helsinki are Fake Travel Agency Booking, Club Entry Drink Spiking, Summer Cottage Rental Fraud, with 3 classified as high severity.
+The most frequently reported tourist scams in Helsinki are Club Entry Drink Spiking, Tram Pickpocketing on Routes 2 and 3, Fake Travel Agency Booking, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Mykonos and Barcelona.
+Similar patterns are also documented in Hamburg and Marseille.

 Are taxis safe in Helsinki?